EPPlusSoftware/EPPlus/docs/articles/fixedissues.md

 * New overload for ExcelRangeBase.LoadFromDictionaries method with IEnumerable<dynamic>.
 * Added Datatypes and Culture to LoadFromDictionariesParams.
 This is the settings for the ExcelRangeBase.ExcelRangeBase.LoadFromDictionaries.
 * Added ExcelRichTextCollection.HtmlText and ExcelRichText.HtmlText property.

 ## Version 5.8.9
 ### Fixed issues
+* Fixed issue with start_num parameter for functions FIND and SEARCH
+* Pivot table slicers in a template sometimes caused a corrupt workbook on save
+* Pivot table fields that had subtotals and null values in shared cache items caused the package to fail on load in some cases.
+* Having the value set to 0(zero) and the number format to date or time returned the format instead of the formatted value.
+* DeleteColumn caused the worksheet to expands to the maximum column properties extended to the last column (XFD).
+* The UPPER and LOWER functions did not handle empty cell values correctly.
+* Fixed an issue in ExpressionEvaluator when evaluating empty string criterias.

+## Version 5.8.9
+### Fixed issues